 Three West Indies players opt not to travel to England for Test series

-Batsmen Darren Bravo and Shimron Hetmyer and fast bowling all-rounder Keemo Paul have not been named in a 25-man group.
+Bravo, Hetmyer and Paul decide against featuring in behind closed doors series at ‘biosecure’ venues.

-Three West Indies players have decided against travelling to England for next month’s Test tour, which will go ahead behind closed doors in a ‘biosecure’ environment because of coronavirus.
+Three West Indies players have decided against travelling to England for next month’s Test trip, which will go ahead behind closed doors at ‘biosecure’ venues because of coronavirus.

-Batsmen Darren Bravo and Shimron Hetmyer and fast bowling all-rounder Keemo Paul have not been named in a 25-man group, comprising a 14-strong squad and 11 reserves.
+Batsmen Darren Bravo and Shimron Hetmyer and fast bowling all-rounder Keemo Paul have been left out of a 25-man touring party comprising a 14-strong squad and 11 reserves, who will train alongside the main group and be available for selection if required.

 “As previously stated, CWI will not hold this decision against these players when considering future selection.”

-England confirmed on Tuesday that, subject to Government clearance, matches will take places at Hampshire’s Ageas Bowl on July 8, followed by two Tests at Old Trafford beginning on July 16 and July 24 respectively.
+England announced on Tuesday that, subject to Government clearance, the series will start at the Ageas Bowl on July 8 followed by two Tests at Emirates Old Trafford beginning on July 16 and July 24 respectively.

-The West Indies team, which agreed in principle to take part in the series last week, is scheduled to arrive in England on June 9, and will be based at Old Trafford for quarantine and training.
+The West Indies team, which agreed in principle to take part in the series last week, will undergo Covid-19 tests in the next few days and are scheduled to fly to England on private charters, arriving into the country on June 9.

-The tourists have named two uncapped players in their 14-man squad: middle-order batsman Nkrumah Bonner and fast bowler Chemar Holder, who is unrelated to captain Jason.
+When they arrive, they will be based at Manchester for quarantine and training for three weeks before heading to Southampton for the series opener.

 Advertising